sjanel/coincenter/README.md

 To ensure maximum safety, there are two checks performed by `coincenter` prior to all withdraw launches:
  - External address is not taken as an input parameter, but instead dynamically retrieved from the REST API `getDepositAddress` of the destination exchange (see [Deposit information](#deposit-information))
- - By default (can be configured in `static/exchangeconfig.json` with boolean value `validatedepositaddressesinfile`) deposit address is validated in `<DataDir>/secret/depositaddresses.json` which serves as a *portfolio* of trusted addresses
+ - By default (can be configured in `static/exchangeconfig.json` with boolean value `validateDepositAddressesInFile`) deposit address is validated in `<DataDir>/secret/depositaddresses.json` which serves as a *portfolio* of trusted addresses

 Example: Withdraw 10000 XLM (Stellar) from Bithumb to Huobi:
 ```